Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 Born: December 16, 1777

-Her story starts ninety miles east of Paris in the town of Reims, France.
-Barbe-Nicole grew up as the eldest daughter of one of wealthy textile industry tycoon: Ponce Jean Nicolas Philippe.
+Her story starts ninety miles east of Paris in Reims, France.
+Barbe-Nicole grew up as the eldest daughter of a wealthy textile industry tycoon: Ponce Jean Nicolas Philippe.

-Barbe-Nicole was a tiny woman.
-Probably no taller than 4 and a half feet tall, she had light colored hair and grey eyes.
+Barbe-Nicole was a tiny woman, probably no taller than four and a half feet.
+She had light-colored hair and grey eyes.

 Visually, she was nothing extraordinary, but her true value had nothing to do with wealth or looks.

-It wasn’t until shortly after the French Revolution, when she was throttled into world of wine, that Barbe-Nicole found her purpose.
+It wasn’t until shortly after the French Revolution, when she was thrust into the world of wine, that Barbe-Nicole found her purpose.

 Painting of French Revolution.